KARthiKReddY563/TCL-Workshop/README.md

 close $tmp2_file
 ```

-The above script is used to convert set_input_delay constraitns into format [2] which can be understandle by Opentimer tool.
-Basically it searches a pattern __set_input_delay__  and then gets all the parameters.
+The above script is used to convert set_input_delay constraitns into format [2] which can be understandable by Opentimer tool.
+Basically it searches a pattern __set_input_delay__ and gets all the parameters.
 Then writes all the above values in /tmp/2 file which is furher written in .timings file as shown in below figure.

 ![Image](https://github.com/user-attachments/assets/969a2859-13a0-4b8b-b0c3-b0a0758aa615)